Evaluating AI Receptionist for Dental HIPAA Compliance

 Before starting this evaluation, gather internal context.
 Identify which workflows the AI will touch, such as after-hours call handling, appointment scheduling, or patient follow-ups.
 Mapping these touchpoints clarifies what types of PHI are involved and strengthens your ability to assess whether a vendor’s safeguards are appropriate.
 This preparation makes Evaluating AI Receptionist for Dental HIPAA Compliance more efficient and less reactive.

-Step 1: Confirm Business Associate Agreement (BAA)
+Step 1: Will the Vendor Sign a Business Associate Agreement (BAA)?

 Start with the BAA.
 If an AI vendor will not sign a BAA, stop the evaluation.
 A compliant BAA should: